 Compound Interest Formula Explained

 The math behind compound interest is simpler than it looks.
-Here's everything you need.
+Here's the full formula, broken down step by step, with real worked examples for both lump sums and monthly contributions.

 The basic compound interest formula